StarBaseOne/Dissertation-DRL-IL/README.md

 # Deep Reinforcement Learning and Imitation Learning for Autonomous Driving in a Minimalist Environment

+## About

-- Dissertation for Master of Science in Artificial Intelligence - University of Limerick - June 2021
+* Dissertation for Master of Science in Artificial Intelligence from University of Limerick submitted June 2021
+* Publication can be accessed here - []

 Autonomous driving technology has seen significant advancements in recent years, but fully autonomous self-driving cars are yet to be deployed at scale.
 This study delves into the world of deep reinforcement learning and imitation learning to evaluate their effectiveness in minimalist autonomous driving environments.

-## Introduction

-Reinforcement learning has been a focal point in autonomous vehicle research, aiming to achieve safe and fully autonomous self-driving cars.
-However, despite technological breakthroughs, we still primarily see autonomous vehicles in controlled environments ("geofenced") like Waymo One or Tesla's autopilot driver assistance system.
-The levels of autonomy, ranging from 0 (none) to 5 (full), offer an iterative approach, with levels 1 to 3 being deployed to some extent in real-world scenarios.

 This study focuses on assessing various deep reinforcement learning and imitation learning techniques in a set of minimalist autonomous driving environments.
 These simulations mirror specific driving scenarios akin to the capabilities of systems like Tesla Autopilot.
 Scenarios include vehicle parking, highway navigation, intersection handling, hairpin turns, overtaking, merging, and summoning the vehicle while avoiding traffic.